Surya-Raghuram/QR-Attendance-App/README.md

 - 📋 View and manage attendance records
 - ✏️ Update attendance status (Present/Late/Absent)
 - 📅 Filter attendance by date
-- 📊 View attendance statistics
+- 📊 View attendance history for each of their classes.

 ## Tech Stack